pablodecm/phd_thesis/src/103_chapter_3.md

 * $p ( \boldsymbol{x} | \boldsymbol{z}_\textrm{d})$ is the conditional
   density of a given detector readout
   $\boldsymbol{x} \in \mathcal{X}$
-  as a function of the interactions and detector noise.
+  as a function of the detector material interactions and detector readout noise.

 The dimensionality of the latent space greatly increases with each simulation step, from a single integer for $\mathcal{Z}_i$, to